 Fairbanks Alaska Photos

-As a long time resident of what we call The Golden Heart City, I’ve gathered a broad range of Fairbanks Alaska photos that illustrate some of the unique aspects of living in the North.
+As a long-time resident of what we call The Golden Heart City, I’ve gathered many Fairbanks, Alaska photos that illustrate some unique aspects of living in the North.
 I’ve embedded links throughout the text that will take you to related image galleries or photo searches.
 All of the photos you see here are available to license for commercial use in publications or purchase as fine art prints for your home or office.

 Welcome to Fairbanks, Alaska

 Due to its northern location at 64.837N degrees latitude, Fairbanks is a land of extremes.
-Life is a little unique for the residents that have learned how to live in a remote northern location with extremely cold temperatures.
+Life is a little unique for the residents that have learned how to live in a remote northern location with frigid temperatures.
 At a relatively low elevation of 400 ft., the Chena River transects the town of 32,000 residents, which rises to 82,000 when including the surrounding Fairbanks North Star Borough.
 Warmth and light fill the summers, and cold and dark define the winters.

 Gold and Fairbanks

 The Riverboat Discovery

-With its roots in river life and river travel, Fairbanks is home to some historic but still functioning paddle wheel boats, or sternwheelers.
-Before roads came to Interior, Alaska, summer transportation often happened via the network of rivers.
-Large boats were able to haul supplies throughout a broad complex of rivers including the Kuskokwim, Tanana, Yukon, and Chena to name a few.
+With its roots in river life and river travel, Fairbanks is home to some historic but still functioning paddle wheel boats or sternwheelers.
+Before roads came to the Interior of Alaska, summer transportation often happened via the network of rivers.
+Large ships were able to haul supplies throughout a broad complex of waterways, including the Kuskokwim, Tanana, Yukon, and Chena, to name a few.
 Today, the popular Riverboat Discovery offers tours along the Chena River.

 World Ice Art Championships